HectusNet/NeoBB/README.md

 5. Implement the turn's item class, like `NeutralClazz` or `HotClazz`.
 6. Implement all necessary methods, like the `cost()`, `item()`, etc. and additionally also other methods like `apply()`
 7. The `getValue()` method should always just return the `data` object.
+8. Add the turn into the game's `GameInfo` object.
+It is at the beginning of every game class and shouldn't be hard to find.
+9. Add it to the events in `TurnEvents` or create a new event method in `TurnEvents`.

 > You can simplify this process by just copy-pasting the `TExample` class and modifying your values.
 It has the constructors very compressed for you and everything else, like the `getValue()` method already implemented.
 > Don't forget to change the `item()` and `cost()` methods please, as they are very important!